RicardoArocha/concurrent-and-distributed-programming-Project/README.md

 to random positions.
 Once they move those 3 times, they stop, and other 3 thread will be chosen to move and so on.

 Resume of 2nd part of the project:
+Make a server so that 2 human players can play with the snakes and compete with each other.